LucianSoto/LucianAiolos/README.md

 👋 Hi,
 I’m Lucian Brooks a front-end web dev currently working with JavaScript, ReactJS and a bit of NodeJS.

-- Looking to collab with other React and NodeJS users to gain more experience.
+- Looking to collab with other developers users to gain more experience.

 Portfolio: https://lucianaiolos.github.io/lb-portfolio/